Learning API Functionality from In-Context Demonstrations for Tool-based Agents: Learning of API Functionality from In-Context Demonstrations

 \subsection{Methods for Processing Experiences}

-\textbf{1) Direct Experience (DE).} For each $f$, we pass in the $D^f_{\text{experience}}$ with expert demonstrations $D^f_{train}$ as the descriptions.
-If no experiences of $f$ were collected, only $D^f_{train}$ is used instead. \\ \textbf{2) Updated Documentation (UD).} We take the initial generated document of $f$ (GD) and use an LLM to update the document using the experiences of $f$.
-If no experiences were collected, the GD of $f$ is used. \\ \textbf{3) Regenerated Documentation (RD).} We regenerate the documentation from scratch using both expert demonstrations and experiences.
-If no experiences were collected, the GD of $f$ is used. \\ \textbf{4) Attached Guidelines (AG).} An LLM summarizer takes in the experiences of $f$ and generates guidelines.
+\textbf{1) Direct Experience (DE).} For each $f$, we pass in $D^f_{\text{experience}}$ with expert demonstrations $D^f_{train}$ as the descriptions.
+If $|D^f_{\text{experience}}|=0$, only $D^f_{train}$ is used instead. \\ \textbf{2) Updated Documentation (UD).} We take the initial generated document of $f$ (GD) and use an LLM to update the document using the experiences of $f$.
+If $|D^f_{\text{experience}}|=0$, the GD of $f$ is used. \\ \textbf{3) Regenerated Documentation (RD).} We regenerate the documentation from scratch using both expert demonstrations and experiences.
+If $|D^f_{\text{experience}}|=0$, the GD of $f$ is used. \\ \textbf{4) Attached Guidelines (AG).} An LLM summarizer takes in the experiences of $f$ and generates guidelines.
 We then attach those guidelines to the initial generated document from expert demonstrations (GD) of $f$.
 Figure \ref{fig:lesson_example} gives an example lesson generated from all the self-exploration experiences of reply\_email.
-If no experiences were collected, the GD of $f$ is used without any guidelines. \\
+If $|D^f_{\text{experience}}|=0$, the GD of $f$ is used without any guidelines. \\

 Figure \ref{fig:self_play_overview} in the Appendix provides a visual pipeline delineating the process of self-exploration on training queries, evaluating experiences, and the methods used to update $\theta$ for test-time.
 The system prompts for the LLM document updater and summarizer are given in Appendix \ref{sec:prompt_appendix}.